nithinbekal/nithinbekal.github.io/_posts/2015-12-07-ruby-2-3-features.md

 I've been playing around with it and looking at what new features have been introduced.

-To install the preview version:

 {% highlight bash %}
-# Using RVM
+# Install using RVM
-rvm install 2.3.0-preview1
+rvm install 2.3.0

 # Using Rbenv
-brew upgrade ruby-build --HEAD rbenv install 2.3.0-preview1
+brew upgrade ruby-build --HEAD rbenv install 2.3.0
 {% endhighlight %}

 # Safe navigation operator